Here you will find information and guidance about Brighton Grammar’s plans for a safe return of staff to face-to-face learning.

 Brighton Grammar School is committed to ensuring a safe place of work, learning and wellbeing for our staff and students.
-The return to work protocols that were put in place earlier in 2020 remain as is, with some slight adjustments (indicated in blue text below).
+The staff return to work protocols that were put in place in late 2020 largely remain as is, with some slight adjustments (indicated in green text below).
 Please take some time to review these changes and refresh your understanding of the protocols below.

 It is the intention that all staff transition back to on-site learning/working in accordance with Government advice.
 For academic staff, this will correspond with the return of the Year levels taught.
 For professional support staff, the return will vary depending on the need for the role to be on-site.
 Please refer to the Chief Operating Officer or your Head of School to confirm arrangements.